 If convicted of DUI, you could be facing the following penalties:

 - Jail Time

 - License Suspension or Revocation

 - Vehicle Confiscation

 Most people are not aware that a person can be found not guilty of DUI and still lose their privilege to drive.
 In Kansas, when someone fails or refuses a chemical test of their blood, breath, or urine, that person's driving privileges are subject to suspension regardless of the outcome of the criminal case.

-At Duma Law Offices, our Olathe DUI lawyers have a wealth of experience in conducting administrative license hearings and have saved the driving privileges of many of our clients over the four decades.
-Call (913) 225-8555 to discuss your matter.
+At Duma Law Offices, Michael C. Duma has a wealth of experience in conducting administrative license hearings and have saved the driving privileges of many of our clients over the four decades.
+Call (913) 225-8555 or contact us online to discuss your matter.